EricSiq/BodhiRAG/README.md

-# The Artemis Knowledge Accelerator
+# BodhiRAG: *A Wisdom Graph for Space Biology Exploration.*

-**Challenge Focus:** Build a Space Biology Knowledge Engine **Event:** NASA Space Apps Challenge 2025
+**Problem Statement:** Build a Space Biology Knowledge Engine **Event:** NASA Space Apps Challenge 2025

 ---

 ## Overview

-The Artemis Knowledge Accelerator is a **Space Biology Knowledge Engine** designed to integrate scientific literature, experimental datasets, and funding metadata into a unified, explainable reasoning system.
+BodhiRAG is a **Space Biology Knowledge Engine** designed to integrate NASA's scientific literature and experimental datasets into a unified, explainable reasoning system.
 It enables:

 * **Scientists** – to explore hypotheses through multi-hop reasoning.
 * **Managers** – to assess research investment and gaps.